-h.
+i.
 Account Ownership While All Account Holders Are Alive.
 Most disputes over ownership of funds in multi-party accounts arise after the death of one of the account holders.
-Section 438 addresses another important issue: who owns the money in multi-party accounts while all account holders are alive?
-Under this section:
+Sections 113.101 - 113.104 of the Estates Code address another important issue: who owns the money in multi-party accounts while all account holders are alive?
+Under these sections:

 (1) Joint Accounts.

 Money in joint accounts belongs to the parties (account holders) in proportion to the net contributions by each to the sums on deposit, unless there is clear and convincing evidence of a different intent.
+Tex.
+Est. Code §113.102.
 Thus, in the typical case, if Aunt Suzy has contributed 100% of the money to an account on which niece Kate is also an account holder, during Aunt Suzy's lifetime all of the money in the account belongs to her, regardless of whether or not the account is a survivorship account.

 (2) P. O. D. Accounts.

 Money in a pay-on-death (P. O. D.) account belongs to the original payee (depositor) during the payee's lifetime and not to the P. O. D. payee or payees.
-If there are two or more original payees (depositors), ownership rights during their lifetimes are governed by the rules applicable to joint accounts (described above).
+Tex.
+Est. Code §113.103.
+If there are two or more original payees (depositors), ownership rights during their lifetimes are governed by the rules applicable to joint accounts (Section 113.102).

 (3) Trust Accounts.

 Money in a "trust account" belongs beneficially to the trustee during the trustee's lifetime, unless a contrary intent is manifested by the terms of the account or deposit agreement or there is clear and convincing evidence of an irrevocable trust.
 If there is an irrevocable trust, the account belongs beneficially to the beneficiary.
-If there is no irrevocable trust but more than one "trustee," then ownership rights during the "trustees" lifetimes are governed by the rules applicable to joint accounts.
+If there is no irrevocable trust but more than one "trustee," then ownership rights during the "trustees'" lifetimes are governed by the rules applicable to joint accounts.
+Tex.
+Est. Code §113.104.
 This rule is a recognition that most depositors creating "Totten trust"-type accounts intend for themselves to be owners of the funds while they are alive even though the account is called a trust account.

 What happens if there are multiple trustees of a trust account and only one of the trustees dies?
 That fact situation was presented in Stegall v.
 Oadra, 868 S. W. 2d 290 (Tex.
 1993).
 There, a son put money in a "revocable trust" account with himself and his mother listed as trustees and various other persons listed as beneficiaries.
 The son died.
-The court of appeals applied Section 438 to say that the money in the account belonged solely to the surviving trustee - the son's mother - rather than to the son's estate or the beneficiaries.
+The court of appeals applied Probate Code Section 438 (predecessor to Section 113.104 of the Estates Code) to say that the money in the account belonged solely to the surviving trustee - the son's mother - rather than to the son's estate or the beneficiaries.
 The Supreme Court, however, held that the money did not survive to the mother (as surviving trustee) or to the beneficiaries (since one trustee remained alive); rather, the money passed as part of the son's estate.

-i.
+j.
 Effect of Creditors' Claims on Multi-Party Accounts.
 Are funds in a multi-party account subject to the claims of the parties' creditors?
-Section 442 of the Texas Probate Code addresses the possible exposure of the funds in two situations -- while all parties are living and after the death of a party.
+Section 113.252 of the Estates Code addresses the possible exposure of the funds in two situations -- while all parties are living and after the death of a party.